-So the formulation has 2000g of whole grain ingredients (1000+800+200).
-The formulation produces 200 muﬃns, so each muﬃn contains 10g of wholegrain ingredients (2000 ÷ 200).
+So the formulation has 2300g of total grain, including 2000g of whole grain ingredients (1000+800+200) and 300g of reﬁned grain.
+The formulation produces 200 muﬃns, so each muﬃn contains 11.5g of total grain (2300 ÷ 200), and 10g of wholegrain ingredients (2000 ÷ 200).

-Details for Stamp usage can be found in our Stamp Usage Guides,
+More information for Stamp usage can be found in our Stamp Usage Guides,

 How long does it take from the time we join to the time we can use the Whole Grain Stamp?

-A. The process is relatively quick and depends largely on you.
+The process is relatively quick and depends largely on you.
 The steps are:

 We will review your application and send you an invoice by return email, usually within 1-2 business days.

 Email us if you’d like to see copies of any of these documents before you decide about joining the Whole Grains Council.

 What does it cost to use the Stamp on our packages?

 These levels are not arbitrary; they are based on the latest research on whole grains and health.
 Both government and academic scientists agree that people should aim for three servings a day of whole grains.

 To see USDA’s deﬁnition of a serving as 16g of grain, click here then scroll down to the page numbered 15, “Determination of Serving Deﬁnitions of the Food Guide Pyramid.”

-A. Yes!
+Although 8g and 16g are the minimums, they are not the only numbers you’ll see on the Whole Grain Stamp.
 Every Stamp has a diﬀerent number that reﬂects the number of grams of whole grain content in a labeled serving of that speciﬁc product.
-If you have a line of products with varying whole grain content, you have the option to standardize by putting the LOWEST number on all products, for consistency.
+If you have a line of products with closely varying whole grain content, you have the option to standardize by putting the LOWEST number on all products, for consistency.

 I can’t easily picture things in grams.
 Can you help me visualize this?

 Sixteen grams is just over half an ounce – about one and a half tablespoons of ﬂour.
 So a small amount of whole grain can really make a big diﬀerence in health.

 Is the stamp part of a government program?

-A. No. It’s a voluntary consumer-advocacy program created by the non-profit Whole Grains Council and its parent organization, Oldways, and supported by a unique coalition of small and large companies who manufacture and support whole grain products.
+No. It’s a voluntary consumer-advocacy program created by the non-proﬁt Oldways Whole Grains Council and its parent organization, Oldways, and supported by a unique coalition of small and large companies who manufacture and support whole grain products.
 The Whole Grains Council is constantly working with government agencies, including the US FDA and USDA, to encourage government rules that promote whole grain consumption, but the WG Stamp program is not a government program.
 Click here to learn more about FDA/USDA guidance on whole grain labeling.